ponylang/ponyc/.release-notes/lcm.md

 ## Add least common multiple to `math` package

-Code to determine the least common multiple of two integers has been added to the standard library:
+Code to determine the least common multiple of two unsigned integers has been added to the standard library:

 ```pony
 use "math"